ctm/Bataan-Memorial-Death-March/README.md

 hope to better that this year, but it'll be tough.

 `Comfort` means I'll
-keep my HR between below 150bpm during the event.
+keep my HR between below 150bpm during the training or event.
-I'm out there to have fun and to take a break from training.
+I'm out there to have fun.

-`Pace` means whatever it takes to be the best pacer possible for my brother-in-law as he finishes his first Leadville 100.
+`Pace` meant whatever it took to be the best pacer possible for my brother-in-law as he finished his first Leadville 100.
+Turns out the little bugger was plagued with GI trouble that slowed him down for much of the return from Winfield, then&mdash;after that subsided&mdash;he wanted to run the final seven or eight miles.
+Fun!

+When I run from my house, I typically run over to Albuquerque Academy, then run around it some distance before coming back.
+As such, I typically have to wait at a stoplight a couple of times or more and it's hillier than the Bosque Bike path, which has neither stops nor hills.

 ## My plan